-The episode concludes with Mr Sin advancing on Leela with a knife…
+The episode climaxes with Mr Sin advancing on Leela with a knife.

-Sue: Is the dummy honking like a pig?
-Have I missed something?top
+Sue: Why is that dummy honking like a pig?
+Have I missed something?

 Sue: I love Leela.
 She doesn’t mess about.
 Any other companion would have screamed the place down.
 I know I would.

-Sue: I couldn’t imagine another companion even considering that as an option.
-You go, girl.
+Sue: I couldn’t imagine another companion even considering that.
+You go, girl!

 Sue: Did he just call him Sid?

-The Doctor suggests that the ruffians who attacked Litefoot were especially bad because they were Chinese.
+The Doctor suggests the ruffians who attacked Litefoot were especially bad because they were Chinese.

 Sue: Is that racist or is the Doctor taking the piss?
-It’s not very clear.
-Oh, it’s very complicated, isn’t it?
-Why don’t we just assume that I’ve already taken a mark off this story for questionable racism, and let’s just leave it at that.
+It’s not entirely clear… Oh, it’s complicated, isn’t it?
+Why don’t we just assume that I’ve already taken a mark off this story for its questionable racism, and we’ll leave it at that?

 The Doctor examines a cabinet that belongs to Litefoot.

 Sue: Is that a TARDIS?
 Are you double-bluffing me?
-The Master doesn’t have a face so he would probably wear a mask.
+The Master doesn’t have a face any more, so he’d probably wear a mask.
 It all makes sense.

-Me: That’s three “Is it the Master?”s in one story, makes you sound a rather repetitive old lady.
+Me: That’s three, “Is it the Master?”s in one story, which makes you sound like a rather repetitive old lady.

 Sue: **** off.

-Sue: Are you sure it’s supposed to be a giant rat?
-It looks like a seal.
+Sue: Are you sure it’s a giant rat?
+It looks like a seal to me.

-Weng-Chiang sends Chang out for some fresh meat.
-He finds some coming off the night shift.
+Weng-Chiang sends Chang out for some fresh meat, which he finds coming off the night shift.

 Sue: Is she supposed to be, er…

-Leela substitutes herself for one of Chang’s victims.
+Leela substitutes herself for one of Chang’s intended victims.

 Sue: Leela is so brave.
-This is much worse than the window.
+This is even worse than the window.

-The Doctor decides to track the monster back to its lair and he sets out in a small boat with Litefoot.
+The Doctor tracks the monster to its lair in a small boat.

-Sue: They are really making an effort.
-They could have cut to the sewers without any of this.
-I’m glad they didn’t – it looks great.
-They are creating a very strong atmosphere, and that’s half the battle.
+Sue: They’re making an effort.
+They could have cut to the sewers without this, but I’m glad they didn’t, because it looks great.

-When we cut back to Weng-Chiang’s lair, Leela looks a little different.
+When we return to Weng-Chiang’s lair, Leela looks a little different.